anchpop/wise_mans_haskell/book.md

 -- error!
 ```

-!newthought(Remember, if) you make on of your own types an instance of `Monoid`, it's important that you **make sure** that your implementation follows the monoid laws of associativity and identity.
+!newthought(Remember, if) you make one of your own types an instance of `Monoid`, it's important that you **make sure** that your implementation follows the monoid laws of associativity and identity.
 If not, other programmers and yourself can get very confused!

 ## Semigroups

 !newthought(*Semigroups are) very simple - they're just monoids, but without the restriction that we must have an identity element.
 This means all monoids are semigroups.
 Any associative binary function forms a semigroup.
 Let's see an example with the `max` function.
-The `max` function takes two values, and returns whichever is greater.
+The `max` function takes two values and returns whichever is greater.

 ```haskell
 Prelude> max 3 5